lluked/Elastic-Squid/README.md

 - Filebeat
 - Squid

-The Docker Compose file is based on [Start the Elastic Stack with Docker Compose](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-stack-docker.html#get-started-docker-tls) with some slight modification (yaml anchoring, variable changes, etc) and the addition of Filebeat and Squid services.
+The Docker Compose file was originally based on [Start the Elastic Stack with Docker Compose](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-stack-docker.html#get-started-docker-tls), however now:

+- All elastic based configurations have been moved from environment variables into their own config files.
+- The setup service has had its command moved out into a script with a supporting file for defining instances rather than the file being created by the script.
+- YAML anchoring has been used to define services.
+- Filebeat and Squid services have been added.

 Squid is configured to bind to port 3128 on the host and sends logs via syslog to Filebeat, which uses the Squid module to parse logs, and then forwards to Elasticsearch.